Magyartanulas/magyartanulas.github.io/Section2.md

 There are two things to notice here:

-1. When stating someone's occupation, no article is needed.
+1. When stating someone's occupation, we don't need to say a.
 2. Plural adjectives are used to describe groups of people.

 ## Examples of Regular Verb Conjugation